Michael Bentine: Comedy career

 After the war Bentine decided to become a comedian and worked in the Windmill Theatre where he met Harry Secombe.
 He specialised in off-the-wall humour, often involving cartoons and other types of animation.
 His acts included giving lectures in an invented language called Slobodian, "Imaginative Young Man with a Walking Stick" and "The Chairback", with a broken chairback having a number of uses from comb to machine gun and taking on a demoniacal life of its own.
 Peter Sellers told him this was the inspiration for the prosthetic arm routine in Dr Strangelove.
 This act led to his engagement by Val Parnell to appear in the Starlight Roof revues starring Vic Oliver, where he met and married his second wife Clementina, with whom he had four children.
 Also on the bill were Fred Emney and a young Julie Andrews.

-Bentine co-created The Goon Show radio show with Spike Milligan, Peter Sellers and Harry Secombe, but appeared in only the first 38 shows on the BBC Light Programme from 1951 to 1953.
+Bentine co-created The Goon Show radio show with Spike Milligan, Peter Sellers and Harry Secombe, but appeared in only the first 38 shows on the BBC Home Service from 1951 to 1952.
 The first of these shows were actually called Those Crazy People and subtitled "The Junior Crazy Gang"; the term "Goon" was used as the headline of a review of Bentine's act by Picture Post dated 5 November 1948.
 Only one of this first series (and very few of the following three in which he did not appear) has survived, the rest of the original disc recordings having apparently been destroyed or discarded as no longer usable, so there is almost no record of his work as a radio "Goon".
 He also appeared in the 1952 Goon Show film Down Among the Z Men.

 In 1951 Bentine was invited to the United States to appear on The Ed Sullivan Show.
 On his return he parted amicably from his partners and continued touring in variety, remaining close to Secombe and Sellers for the rest of his life.
 In 1972, Secombe and Sellers told Michael Parkinson that Bentine was "always calling everyone a genius" and, since he was the only one of the four with a "proper education", they always believed him.

 His first appearances on television were as presenter on a 13-part children's series featuring remote controlled puppets, The Bumblies, which he also devised, designed and wrote.
 These were three small creatures from outer space who slept on "Professor Bentine's" ceiling and who had come to Earth to learn the ways of Earthling children.
 Angelo de Calferta modelled the puppets from Bentine's designs and Richard Dendy moulded them in latex rubber.
 He sold the series to the BBC for less than they had cost to make.
 He then spent two years touring in Australia (1954–55).